 The hardware part includes power limitations.
 The maximum current that Hub Hybrid can supply in total for all Fibra lines is 14.4 W (600 mA).
 Please note that the total current consumption of the devices in the system depends on the type of cable, its length, the type of connected device, the conductors connection state, and other factors.
 Therefore, we recommend verifying the project using our online calculator after selecting devices.
 It will accurately show whether the capacity of the power supply system is enough for the particular device configuration.

 Fibra is a data transfer protocol for the Ajax wired devices.
-At the physical level, Fibra looks like a bus connection: the detectors are connected to the control panel with a four-core cable.
-So far, Ajax security systems support two topologies — Beam (Radial wiring) and Ring.
+At the physical level, Fibra resembles a bus connection: the detectors are connected to the control panel using a four-core cable.
+Currently, Ajax systems support three topologies — Beam (Radial wiring), Ring, and Tree.

-Beam connection (Radial wiring) occupies one bus output of the hub.
+Beam connection (Radial wiring) uses one Fibra line of the hub.
 Only the segment that remains physically connected to the hub will function in the event of a line break.
 All devices connected after the breaking point will lose connection with the hub.

-Ring connection occupies two bus outputs of the hub.
+Ring connection uses two Fibra lines of the hub.
 In the event of a ring break in one place, not a single device will be disabled: two lines are formed that will continue to function normally and transmit events to the hub.
 Users and security company will receive notification about the line break.

 Both device connection topologies can be used on the same hub.
 For example, you can use two Ring connections and four Beam (Radial) connections.